cmorten/opine/README.md

 # opine

-An expressive server for Deno ported from ExpressJS.
+An opinionated server for Deno ported from ExpressJS.